 "It has been weird this week though hasn't it, watching Harvey Weinstein in hot water.
 Ask any of the women who watched him take a bath, it's weird watching Harvey Weinstein in hot water.
 Harvey Weinstein wanted to come tonight but he'll settle for whatever potted plant is closest."

 In a series of tweets, Corden wrote: "To be clear, sexual assault is no laughing matter.
-I was not trying to make light of Harvey’s inexcusable behavior, but to shame him, the abuser, not his victims.
+I was not trying to make light of Harvey’s inexcusable behaviour, but to shame him, the abuser, not his victims.
 I am truly sorry for anyone offended, that was never my intention."

 In dark times, we often look to comedians and TV shows to offer some sort of answer or release.
-Maybe if we can all find the humor in a situation, the pain will go away.
+Maybe if we can all find the humour in a situation, the pain will go away.
 But what happens when there's no levity to be found?

-I'm not convinced that Corden set out with the intention of minimizing the life-changing impact harassment and assault have on survivors.
+I'm not convinced that Corden set out with the intention of minimising the life-changing impact harassment and assault have on survivors.
 In fact, I don't know that Corden himself hasn't experienced harassment or assault.